-When I want to see Savannah, I set out on foot to walk its squares.
+When I want to see Savannah, Georgia, I set out on foot to walk its squares.
 Each one of these lush greenspaces comes complete with businesses, homes, and churches.
 Some of these neighborhoods are tiny; others are huge.
 Some rest amid urban bustling, while others sit quietly, disturbed only by the occasional blue jay’s call.

 Savannah’s squares invite me to stroll or simply relax and listen to the breeze stirring the oak trees and the clippity-clop of horse-drawn carriages wending around the roads.
 They’re the ideal jumping-off places to explore the walkable historic district.

 I love Chippewa Square best.
 It sits adjacent to the First Baptist Church and among beautiful townhomes.
 I never tire of seeking out its architectural secrets, such as the charming fish-shaped caps on the downspouts that grace the homes facing the square.